jamesplease/lrud/examples/focus-trap/README.md

 # Focus Trap

 This example shows a layout that includes a focus trap.
+You cannot navigate into the trap using arrows.
+Instead, you must navigate to the button that says "Select to move into Trap" and press the Enter key on your keyboard or remote.

+Similarly, you cannot leave the focus trap by navigating with arrows.
+To exit, you must move focus to the button that says "Return" and press Enter.

 ### Running the Example